Jim George (weightlifter)

 James D. George (born June 1, 1935) is a retired American weightlifter.
 He competed at the 1956 and 1960 Olympics and won a bronze and a silver medal, respectively.

 George is the son of Bulgarian immigrants from Macedonia.
-His elder brother, Pete George, is also a retired Olympic weightlifter.
+His elder brother, Pete George, was also an Olympic weightlifter.
 Jim was a four-time AAU champion and the 1959 Pan American champion in the light-heavyweight division.
 He also won four medals at the world championships (1955–1959) and set two world record (1956), in the snatch and clean and jerk.